Thomas J. Barr: Career

 Barr moved to Scotch Plains, New Jersey in 1835, and conducted a roadhouse.
 He returned to New York City in 1842 and was Assistant Alderman from the Sixth Ward in 1849 and 1850, and Alderman in 1852 and 1853.
 He was a member of the New York State Senate for the third district in 1854 and 1855.

+Congress

 Elected on January 6, 1859, as an Independent Democrat to the 35th United States Congress to fill the vacancy caused by the resignation of John Kelly, and was re-elected to the 36th United States Congress, Barr was U.S. Representative for the fourth district of New York and held office from January 17, 1859, to March 3, 1861.

+Later career

 Appointed a New York City Police Commissioner in 1870, Barr served until 1873, when the police board was abolished.
 Subsequently, he was employed in the office of the Collector of the Port of New York.